shrikarkaveti/tenphase/README.md

 # tenphase
-TenPhase is Short Term Work Timer
+TenPhase is Short and Long Term Work Timer